jinnovation/resume/data.typ

                 instructure based on KubeRay;
             ],
             [
-                Spearheaded development of Backstage-based model card solution in collaboration with non-technical stakeholders (Legal and Trust & Safety) in preparation for the EU Digital Services Act;
+                Spearheaded development of Backstage-based model governance
+                solution in collaboration with non-technical stakeholders (Legal and Trust & Safety) in preparation for the EU Digital Services Act;
             ],
             [
                 Brought Hendrix's flagship Kubeflow-based orchestration product